mozilla/mozillians-tests/README.md

 __Troubleshooting__

-If the test run hangs with Firefox open but no URL gets entered in the address box, some combination of the Firefox version, the Selenium RC version, and the python Selenium bindings version may not be compatible.
+If the test run hangs with Firefox open but no URL gets entered in the address box, some combination of the Firefox version, and the python Selenium bindings version may not be compatible.
 Upgrading each of them to latest should fix it.

 Writing Tests
 -------------